Switch .com Best Exchange Rates .com Best Exchange Rates .com Best Exchange Rates

 Travel money for Iceland

-For card purchases if offered a choice of currencies always select to Pay in Icelandic krona otherwise you may get much worst exchange rates.
+For card purchases, if you are offered a choice of currencies always select to Pay in Icelandic krona otherwise you will typically get much worst dynamic currency conversion (DCC) exchange rates.

 An underpopulated island marooned near the top of the globe, Iceland is, literally, a country in the making.
 It's a vast volcanic laboratory where mighty forces shape the earth: geysers gush, mudpots gloop, ice-covered volcanoes rumble and glaciers cut great pathways through the mountains.
 Don't for a minute think it's all about the great outdoors.
 The counterpoint to so much natural beauty is found in Iceland's cultural life, which celebrates a literary legacy that stretches from medieval sagas to contemporary thrillers by way of Nobel Prize winners.
 Live music is everywhere, as is visual art, handicrafts and locavore cuisine.